 HealthFirst Independent Medical Advisory Board

-HealthFirst’s Independent Medical Advisory Board consults on product and service solutions to meet emergency medical requirements in the dental office.
+HealthFirst’s Independent Medical Advisory Board consults on product and service solutions to meet emergency medical requirements in the dental and medical office.
 Our board members are recognized leaders in emergency medicine and dentistry.

 The Advisory Board focuses on the following questions:

-- Is the medication or device appropriate to treat a medical emergency in the dental office?
+- Is the medication or device appropriate to treat a medical emergency in the dental or medical office?

 - Is the medication the most effective, safest, fastest and easiest to administer?

-- Are contents of the kit comprehensive enough to respond to most medical emergencies occurring in the dental office?
+- Are kit contents comprehensive enough to respond to most medical emergencies occurring in dental and medical offices?

-Their advice helps HealthFirst offer consulting and product solutions that meet the standard of care for emergency medications and devices for the dental practice.
+Their advice helps HealthFirst offer consulting and product solutions that meet the standard of care for emergency medications and devices for commercial and medical settings.
 Advisory Board Members are compensated for their participation by HealthFirst.

 Donald Cohen, DMD

 Dr. Cohen has been a licensed practicing dentist in New York State for more than 30 years.
 He taught at Columbia University SDOS for more than 30 years and was an Attending Dentist at Columbia Presbyterian Hospital in New York City for over 20 years.
 Dr. Cohen is past president of the New York State Society of Dentistry for Children and is currently Director of Compliance for Health Compliance Team Inc., a national compliance company delivering total on-site compliance solutions and seminars to dental offices.
 Dr. Cohen is employed by HealthFirst.